-Scott Abdallah is the managing partner of Johnson Janklow Abdallah, LLP.
-His practice is focused almost exclusively in the area of trial work and civil litigation, including business litigation, personal injury, wrongful death and products liability.
+Scott Abdallah is the managing partner of Johnson, Janklow & Abdallah, LLP.
+His practice is focused almost exclusively in the area of trial work and civil litigation including personal injury, wrongful death and bad faith insurance litigation.

 Scott was born in Sioux Falls, SD.
 He received a degree in Business Management from the University of Minnesota in Minneapolis.
 He then graduated with honors from Hamline University School of Law in St. Paul, MN .
 Following law school, he joined the downtown Minneapolis law firm of Moss & Barnett, one of the largest firms in Minnesota.
 He worked in the litigation department, focusing on insurance defense and commercial litigation.

 In January of 1995, Scott returned home to South Dakota when he was appointed to the position of State's Attorney for Lincoln County.
 When he took office at age 27, he was the youngest full-time State's Attorney in South Dakota.
 In 1996, he was elected to a four-year term as State's Attorney, and elected again to another four-year term in 2000.
 As a prosecutor, he helped decrease felony crime by almost 50% in the fastest growing county in South Dakota.
 At the age of 29, Scott successfully prosecuted Donald Moeller for the rape and murder of a nine-year-old Sioux Falls girl named Becky O'Connell.
 The Moeller jury was only the third jury to return a death sentence in South Dakota since the state reinstated the death penalty in 1979.

 In 1999, Scott was appointed by Governor William Janklow to serve on the South Dakota Board of Pardons and Paroles, making him one of the youngest members ever appointed to that board.